cicsdev/cics-java-liberty-springboot-jms/blog.md

 	return new DefaultManagedTaskExecutor();
 }
  ```

-The final step to support use of the task executor is to add the `concurrent-1.0` Liberty feature to the Liberty feature manager list in server.xml.
-Having done this the MDP should be able to receive messages written to the SPRING.QUEUE and then write to the SPRINGQ TSQ using the JCICS API.
+The final step to support use of the task executor is to add the concurrent-1.0 Liberty feature to the Liberty feature manager list in server.xml.
+Once you’ve done this, the MDP should be able to receive messages from MQ written to the SPRING.QUEUE and then write to the CICS temporary storage queue SPRINGQ using the JCICS API.

 ### 4 Add transaction management